jataware/refugee-trends/README.md

 ## Building the Model

 This requires you have R installed.
-You should run `Rscript ethiopia.R INPUT.csv` where `INPUT.csv` is the combined refugee/trend file you created in the prior step using `build_trends.py`.
+You should run `Rscript model.R INPUT.csv` where `INPUT.csv` is the combined refugee/trend file you created in the prior step using `build_trends.py`.

 This executes the model developed in [Correlating Refugee Border Crossings with Internet Search Data](http://jultika.oulu.fi/files/nbnfi-fe201901222715.pdf) using your custom input.
 The output is a comparison of model accuracies.
 For example: